Social Security and Individual Taxpayer Identification Numbers

 Name: You must use your name exactly as it appears in your passport and other immigration documents.
 Do not use a nickname or an English version of your name.
 Married women can use a married name if the passport has been annotated to reflect the married name.

 Address: You must provide a complete local address on the application form.
 This is the address to which your social security card will be mailed.
-Newcomers sometimes provide inaccurate or incomplete addresses resulting in a lost social security card that cannot be delivered by mail.
+Inaccurate or incomplete addresses resulting in a lost social security card that cannot be delivered by mail.

-An Individual Taxpayer Identification Number (ITIN) is issued to individuals in the United States who don’t qualify for a Social Security number but who need an identification number for tax-filing purposes.
-The Internal Revenue Service (IRS) issues the ITIN to help individuals comply with the U.S. tax laws, and to provide a means to process and account for tax returns and payments.
+An Individual Taxpayer Identification Number (ITIN) is issued to individuals in the U.S. who do not qualify for a Social Security number but who need an identification number for tax filing purposes.
+The IRS issues the ITIN to help individuals comply with the U.S. tax laws, and to provide a means to process and account for tax returns and payments.
 The ITIN cannot be used for employment or for any purpose other than filing taxes.